dbp/website/essays/2018-01-16-how-to-prove-a-compiler-correct.markdown

 specific language) [SweetPea](https://github.com/anniecherk/sweetpea), which is a "SAT-Sampler aided language for experimental design, targeted for Psychology & Neuroscience ".
-In particular, we were talking about software engineering, and the work that Annie was doing to test SweetPea and increase her confidence that the implementation was correct!
+In particular, we were talking about software engineering, and the work that Annie was doing to test SweetPea and increase her confidence that the implementation is correct!
 The topic of how exactly one goes about proving a compiler correct came up, and I realized that I couldn't think of a high-level (but _concrete_) overview of what that might look like.
 Also, like many compilers, hers is implemented in Haskell,